 "Why should they?
 They know she's safe with me."

-Once again, Lily walked Shawn down to beach where he had tied up his boat.
+Once again, Lily walked Shawn back to the dock where he had tied up his boat.

 "Will you be here again next Saturday?" he asked hopefully.